 Cycle life: 3000

 Got a beach trip coming up?
 Me neither, but there are plenty of places you can take River 2.
 It’s got way more capacity than a power bank, and AC ports to power laptops, lights, and small appliances.
 It’s where ideas for creative get-togethers begin.

 Packing a bit more capacity, it can turn a plain jane camping trip into an outdoor experience.
 With extra capacity, it goes beyond recharging devices; chill some drinks, cook a pizza, throw on the projector, make it fun.

 DELTA – Best for outages

-Though it can handle big appliances when the power goes out, why miss out on all the fun in more favourable weather?
-Its high output is perfect for worksites without plugs or for bringing some life to an outdoor venue.
+Though it can handle big appliances when the power goes out, why miss out on all the fun in more favorable weather?
+Its high output is perfect for worksites where there aren’t any plugs or for bringing some life to an outdoor venue.
 If you’re into RVing or boating, it’s a handy option to have aboard.